 The Staglins took this vineyard and the adjoining ranch and literally transformed it, carefully replanting the vineyards with direction from Tchelistcheff and building an underground winery and a home for themselves in the style of an Italian villa.

-Today, and for nearly the past twenty-five years, Staglin Family Vineyards has been winning praise for the small quantity of estate wine that it produces each year: 350 cases of Sangiovese and 2,000 cases of Chardonnay in addition to the slightly more than 6,000 cases of this Cabernet.
-They are certainly my favorite producer in Rutherford, and in my opinion, one of the top three producers in the appellation.
+Today, and for nearly the past twenty years, Staglin Family Vineyards has been winning praise for the small quantity of estate wine that it produces each year: 350 cases of Sangiovese and 2,000 cases of Chardonnay in addition to the slightly more than 6,000 cases of this Cabernet.

-The wine is made from 100% Cabernet Sauvignon grown organically on the Staglin Family estate in the shadow of Mt.
+This wine is made from 100% Cabernet Sauvignon grown organically on the Staglin Family estate in the shadow of Mt.
 St. John in the Mayacamus Range in an area known as the Rutherford Bench.
 After destemming and crushing, the berries cold soak before a fermentation that lasts anywhere from 14 to 28 days.
-After secondary fermentation is complete the wine is aged for 26 months in 100% French oak barrels, (65% of which are new).
+After secondary fermentation is complete the wine is aged for 26 months in 100% French oak barrels, (65% new).

 A deep ruby color in the glass, this wine has a perfumed nose of cherries, lilacs, sweet oak and hints of tobacco.
 In the mouth it is classic Napa Cabernet: sumptuous and rich with flavors of black cherry, cassis, and blueberries.
 The tannin and acid balance is good, but the mouth feel is just ever so much thinner than it should be.
 This however doesn’t stop it from tasting wonderful, and running to a substantial finish with hints of cedar flavors as it fades.

 Pair this wine with something simple and delectable, like grilled sausages with rosemary.